RaduGe/Software_Containerization/README.md

         11) You can now start doing CRUD requests via http://ip_of_the_cluster:port_of_the_cluster/.

+NOTE: in GCP -> you need to sh into a running pod to be able to curl

 TODO:
 - improve code to handle errors etc/maybe refine stuff if needed